-A. Event time returns
+4.1 Event time returns

-Under the overpricing hypothesis, post-event returns should be low.
-Table III shows monthly returns subsequent to the event, for different time horizons.
-It shows event time returns with a very simple risk-adjustment procedure: returns are market-adjusted by subtracting out the return on the CRSP value weighted index (later I show calendar time returns with different risk adjustments).
+The overpricing hypothesis predicts that post-event returns should be low.
+Table 3 shows monthly returns subsequent to the event, for different time horizons.
+It shows event time returns with a very simple risk-adjustment procedure: returns are market-adjusted by subtracting out the return on the CRSP value-weighted index (later I show calendar time returns with different risk adjustments).
 The table shows average monthly returns earned by buying the event stock on the last day of the month in which the event is publicly observed.
-Thus it measures post-event long-term performance.
+Thus, it measures post-event long-term performance.